mikecinnamon/MLearning/[ML-10]  Example - Direct marketing of term deposits.md

 Out[10]: (0.9, 0.325, 0.976)
 ```

-So, we have very high accuracy on the negative group, but a very poor accuracy on the positive group.
+So, we have a very high accuracy on the negative group, but a very poor accuracy on the positive group.
 This is typical of imbalanced training data.
 Let us see how this may change if we use the predictive scores.

 ## Q2.
 Predictive scores